A tactical time slot management problem under mixed logit demand: Numerical results

-Notably, for instances with 15 and 20 customers, Gurobi fails to provide any solution for instances involving more than 50 and 20 scenarios, respectively, which is below the required number of 80 draws needed to accurately capture customers' heterogeneity.
-This demonstrates Gurobi's impracticality for real-world applications.
-From an algorithmic perspective, our sALNS approach consistently obtained near-optimal solutions (within a 7\% gap) in less than a minute for all these instances.
+Notably, for instances with 15 and 20 customers, Gurobi fails to provide any solution for cases involving more than 60 and 30 scenarios, respectively, which is insufficient to accurately capture customer choice behavior.
+This highlights the impracticality of Gurobi for real-world applications, where a higher number of scenarios is often required.
+In contrast, the sALNS method consistently produces high-quality solutions (within a 10\% gap) in less than 80 seconds for all of the evaluated instances.

-Additionally, Figure \ref{fig:exact_comparison_30-100} shows the performance of sALNS across larger instances, including 15 to 80 customers, and the 80 scenarios required to accurately capture customers' heterogeneity.

-Results demonstrate the computational feasibility and scalability of our sALNS approach, as even instances with 80 customers are solved within 20 minutes, which remains acceptable for such tactical slot assortment decisions.
-Figure \ref{fig:exact_comparison_10-20} and Figure \ref{fig:exact_comparison_30-100}, along with Table \ref{tb:small-size_res}, offers a comprehensive view of the performance of the sALNS across 400 instances.
-Gurobi fails to find feasible solutions in 75\% of the cases, while sALNS consistently provides feasible and near-optimal solutions within a reasonable amount of time for this tactical assortment problem.